negjafari/Toorla-compiler/README.md

 # Toorla-compiler
-A comprehensive compiler suite for the Toorla language, featuring code generation with detailed structure output, semantic analysis with symbol table and sematic error checking
+A comprehensive compiler for Toorla language, featuring code generation with detailed structure output, semantic analysis with symbol table and semantic error checking

 ## Overview

-The Toorla Compiler is developed to facilitate the compilation of Toorla source code, providing a process from code generation to semantic analysis and error checking.
+The Toorla Compiler is developed to for compiling Toorla source code, providing a process from code generation to semantic analysis and error checking.

 ## Features